kohkimakimoto/hq/README.md

 ## Installation

-You can download a precompiled binary.
+You can download a precompiled binary at the Github releases page.

 [Download latest version](https://github.com/kohkimakimoto/hq/releases/latest)

-If you use CentOS7, you can also use RPM package that is stored in the same release page.
+If you use CentOS7, you can also use RPM package that is stored in the same releases page.
 It is useful because it configures systemd service automatically.

 ## Getting Started